DeveloperC286/unreferenced_files/unreferenced_files/README.md

 ## End-to-End Testing
 To ensure correctness as there are a variety of out of process dependencies the project has an End-to-End behaviour driven test suite using the behave framework (https://github.com/behave/behave).

-To run the test suite you need to first build a binary, install Python3, install behave and then execute behave to run the behaviour driven test suite.
+To run the test suite you need to
+ - Compile the Unreferenced Files binary.
+ - Install Python3.
+ - Install Behave.
+ - Execute Behave.

 __Note - You can't use --release as the test suite uses `target/debug/unreferenced_files`.__